wsdjeg/GitHub.vim/README.md

 ### Intro
     Implement Github API via viml.
+### Activity
+- Event
+ - List public events
+ - List repository events
+ - List issue events for a repository
+ - List public events for a network of repositories
+ - List public events for an organization
+ - List events that a user has received
+ - List public events that a user has received
+ - List events performed by a user
+ - List public events performed by a user
+ - List events for an organization

 ### Issues
 - List all issues assigned to the authenticated user across all visible repositories including owned repositories, member